 Overlap is only offered by the same financial institution.
 As an example, you have a personal loan and credit card (active loan) at Bank X. You can apply for Overlapping Facilities only in the same bank.

-1. Overlap with a lower rate
+1. Overlap with a lower interest personal loan

 2. Overlap with a longer loan term